Shared Child Custody vs. Sole Child Custody

 One possible solution is to anticipate areas of disagreement and incorporate solutions in the divorce decree.
 For example, instead of a provision which says that the mother and father will jointly determine religious upbringing, there could be language to the effect that “the parties agree that the children shall be raised Christian.”

-Shared custody is nearly always in the children’s best interest.
+Shared Child Custody is nearly always in the children’s best interest.
 For a free phone call with an experienced family law attorney in Will County, contact Reidy Law Office LLC.